-Aside from the hot tub’s main body, you could also add certain features such as spouts for a jetted feature.
+Aside from the hot tub’s main body, you could also add specific features such as spouts for a jetted feature.

 1. Prep the Site

-Once you have chosen the type of hot tub you’ll be building, and have the hot tub ready, now is the time to prep your hot tub site.
-This is a very important part of the process because the site is where you will be installing your hot tub.
-Even if your hot tub is sublime, but the site is muddy and not easily accessible, then it will defeat the purpose of having a hot tub
+Once you have chosen the type of hot tub you’ll be building, and have the hot tub ready, now is the time to prep your hot tub site (Hunker.com has a guide).
+This is an important part of the process because the site is where you will install your hot tub.
+Even if your hot tub is sublime, but the site is muddy and not easily accessible, then it will defeat the purpose of having a hot tub.

-When you prep the site, you should make sure that the area is slightly elevated.
+When you prep the site, you should ensure that the area is slightly elevated.
 If you put it somewhere low, it might be easier for rainwater and others to refuse to get into the hot tub.
-There should also be a walkable path from your house to the hot tub.
+There should also be a walkable path to the hot tub from your house.
 The path should at least be elevated from the grass and be lined with stone.
-This will help prevent any mud from being trailed into the hot tub area.
+This will help prevent any mud from trailing into the hot tub area.
 It will also make the site more aesthetically pleasing.
-Aside from the overall aesthetics of your hot tub site, it is also important that you make sure all the pipes are capable of providing your hot tub with water.
+Aside from the overall aesthetics of your hot tub site, it is also crucial that you make sure all the pipes can provide your hot tub with water.

 2. Check the Electrical Wiring and Power Chords

-In order for your hot tub to work properly, you will need to plug it up to a power source.
+In order for your hot tub to work correctly, you will need to plug it up into a power source.
 So your hot tub site should be as near to a power source as possible.
 It is also important that you check the wiring and the power cords for any fraying or damage.
-The wiring should also be covered in waterproof piping to ensure that they don’t get damaged by the water.
+The wiring should also be covered in waterproof piping to ensure that the water doesn’t damage them.

 3. Install the Hot tub

 Once everything has been set up, now’s the time to install the hot tub.

-When you install it, it is important that you take its construction into account.
-If it is a ground level hot tub that needs to be buried into the ground, then you will need to make a sizable hole in order to install it properly.
-After placing the hot tub to the designated hole, you should reinforce it with either cement or rubber to make sure that it fits in snuggly.
+When you install it, you must take its construction into account.
+If it is a ground-level hot tub that needs to be buried into the ground, you will need to make a sizable hole to install it properly.
+After placing the hot tub to the designated hole, you should reinforce it with either cement or rubber to make sure that it fits snuggly.
 If your hot tub is above ground, it will be a whole lot easier.
-All you need to do is secure the hot tub with bolts and it is ready for you to try out.
+All you need to do is secure the hot tub with bolts, and it is ready for you to try out.

 4. Test It Out for Any Potential Errors